 If completing multiple worksheets, the amount calculated as an Other Jurisdiction Credit on each worksheet should be combined for the total allowable Other Jurisdiction Credit.
-Online worksheets are available.
-See <https://www.mass.gov/info-details/learn-about-the-income-tax-paid-to-another-jurisdiction-credit>.
+Online worksheets are available at mass.gov/dor.

-► When using the worksheet to calculate credit for interest income (other than interest from Massachusetts banks), dividends or capital gain income, enter in line 1 such income taxed in another jurisdiction calculated as if it was earned in Massachusetts.
+When using the worksheet to calculate credit for interest income (other than interest from Massachusetts banks), dividends or capital gain income, enter in line 1 such income taxed in another jurisdiction calculated as if it was earned in Massachusetts.

-► If you choose to pay the optional 5.85% tax rate, substitute 0.0585 for 0.05 in line 4 of the worksheet.
+If you choose to pay the optional 5.85% tax rate, substitute 0.0585 for 0.05 in line 4 of the worksheet.